PiyushDangre/cutoff-app/README.md

 accordingly predicts the college that they qualify for taking admission.

 The folder and file names are in lower-cases
-The variable and function names are in camel-cases
+.The variable and function names are in camel-cases